Ray-Tracing-Systems/kernel_slicer/README.md

 * Patterns are specific cases of algorithms/software which has known efficient implemantation for GPUs.
 Because we have additional knowllege about algorithm during translation, we can embede specific optimisation to our translator and leave program logic code clean of these optimisations;

-* Currently we support only one pattern for Ray Tracing.
-Our next pattern will be for Image Processing;
+* Currently we support 2 patterns: for Image Processing Vecorization (IPV) and Ray Tracing Vectorization (RTV).
+We recommend you to start with IPV because it is simple and straitforward pattern for extraction parallel for; The RTV pattern is differs and assume that in normal CPU code parallel for loops are placed out of kernels and control functions;

 * Our tool is not classic compiler.
 It generate kernels source code for [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") and C++ code for Vulkan calls to run kernels correcly.